bowtie-json-schema/bowtie/docs/contributing.rst

 to run the tests using Python 3.11 (or any other version you'd like).

+There are additional environments which you can have a look through by running ``nox -l``.
-Before submitting a PR you may want to run the full suite of tests by running ``nox`` with no arguments to run all environments.
+Before submitting a PR you may want to run the full suite of tests by running ``nox`` with no arguments to run all of them.
+Continuous integration will run them for you regardless, if you don't care to wait.

 Running the UI
 --------------

-Bowtie has a frontend interface which can be used to view or query results of Bowtie test runs.
+Bowtie has a frontend interface used to view or inspect results of Bowtie test runs.

-A hosted version of this UI will live at |site|.
+A hosted version of this UI is what powers |site|.
 If you are making changes to the UI, you can run it locally by:

-    * ensuring you have ``node`` and ``npm`` installed
+    * ensuring you have the `pnpm package manager installed <https://pnpm.io/installation>`_
-    * running ``npm start`` in the ``frontend/`` directory within your repository checkout of Bowtie
+    * running ``pnpm --dir frontend run start`` from your Bowtie repository checkout, *or* alternatively ``nox -s ui`` to run the same command via ``nox``

 For Implementers
 ----------------

-If you have a new (or not so new) implementation which Bowtie doesn't yet support, contributing support for your implementation is extremely useful.
+If you have a new (or not so new) implementation which Bowtie doesn't yet support, contributing a test harness to add it is extremely useful (to Bowtie but also hopefully to you!).

 See the `harness tutorial <implementers>` for details on writing a harness for your implementation, and please do send a PR to add it!